jwehorner/ExcelParser/README.md

 ## About

-A simple header only library for accessing Excel sheets in C++ that uses the singleton pattern to load, store, and control access to Excel files.
+A simple library for accessing Excel sheets in C++ that uses the singleton pattern to load, store, and control access to Excel files.

 ## Prerequisites